 6. Which of your blog posts is your favourite and why?

-I’m very fond of my week in pictures series, which you can find here.
-It’s not the best in terms of words but O love having all the photos of both the mundane and the adventures to look back on.
+I’m very fond of my week in pictures series.
+It’s not the best in terms of words but I love having all the photos of both the mundane and the adventures to look back on.
 And I’m pleased to have kept it going for so long.
 If I want to know what I was doing on a certain date I just skip back and look at the photos from that week, it’s very helpful!

 7. Which bloggers do you most enjoy reading?